 - Place pureed tomato into a bowl and spoon in olive oil, and sprinkle in oregano salt and pepper.

-- Taste for seasoning and set aide.
+- Taste for seasoning and set aside.

-- Pre-heat oven to 425 degrees Fahrenheit
+- Pre-heat oven to 425 degrees Fahrenheit.

 - Place the mozzarella on top of the sauce evenly distributing it throughout.